 What To Do During Your Trip

-Most people start their trip in the capital Seoul, and it is here that many of the country’s museums and historic sights are located, with some beautiful palaces where you can see the grandeur of Korea’s history, and some of the country’s traditions.
+Most people start their trip in the capital Seoul, and it is here that many of the country’s museums and historic sites are located, with some beautiful palaces where you can see the grandeur of Korea’s history, and some of the country’s traditions.
 Jeju Island is probably the country’s best known attraction, lying off the south coast of the mainland, and famous for its volcanic scenery, with the lava tubes inside some of the caves being an amazing place to visit.
 Seoraksan National Park is another area of natural beauty that has some fantastic mountain scenery, while many people also want to visit the border with the closed nation of North Korea, and to see the military fortifications and presence in this area.

 Getting In To Korea